 Pelvic lameness

 Pelvic lameness is not common; however, it can occur from a traumatic event.
-A fall can damage ligaments in the pelvic area leading to a horse not being able to walk correctly.
+A fall can damage ligaments in the pelvic area leading to a horse being unable to walk correctly.
 If the injury to the pelvic area is diagnosed, early full recovery is expected.

 A horse’s body is complex, and many things can disrupt a horse’s gait.
 We looked at some of the causes and will now turn to the rehabilitation process.

 A veterinarian should design a targeted physiotherapy plan to address your horse’s lameness.
-Some programs may include massage, chiropractic, acupuncture care, joint mobilization, and activation exercise.
+Some programs may include massage, equine chiropractic care, acupuncture, joint mobilization, and activation exercise.

 After a tendon injury occurs, it is important to ice the affected area or run cold water over it.
 Next, wrap the leg and give an initial treatment of nonsteroidal anti-inflammatory drugs.
 (Check Amazon for prices on leg wraps here) Contact the veterinarian and try to determine the severity of the tendon damage.